 This simple shoulder stand is a great Winter move, with lots going on that we don’t see from the outside.
-The benefits of including the supported shoulder stand in your Winter classes is that it is generally easier for people to do that other inversions.
+The benefits of including the supported shoulder stand in your Winter classes is that it is generally easier for people to do than other inversions.
 But the hidden benefits include stimulating the thyroid gland, helping to relieve stress and depression, improving digestion by stimulating all the internal organs.
-This move is also great for opening the shoulders and neck area whilst strengthening core muscles that help keep your spine health and you upright.
+This move is also great for opening the shoulders and neck area whilst strengthening core muscles that help keep your spine healthy and you upright.

 Two-Stage Breath Cobra Pose

 Try a two-stage cobra for a deeper therapeutic effect.
-Start by inhaling and lifting just your head (looking forwards) and holding there whilst you breathe out.
+Start by inhaling and lifting just your head (looking forwards) and holding it there whilst you breathe out.
 Then on the next inhale, lift the torso as high as you can without using your arms to a position that allows you to feel and build your back (so not a full cobra – we always say that a snake has now arms, see how high you can get without the use or yours) .
 Complete the move by exhaling and returning to the original position.
 Now start again and repeat two more times and feel relaxed and energised this Winter.